escray/escray.github.io/_posts/2016-03-10-To-Do-List-When-I-am-at-home.md

 ---
-layout: default
+layout: post
 title: ToDo List When I was at home
+date: 2016-03-10
 ---

-After 16 days study at USTC, I went back to home by train Z227.
+After 16 days study at USTC, I went back to home by soft sleeper of train Z227.

 There are lots of stuff that I have to deal with.